Tessellation Localized Transfer learning for nonparametric regression: Risk bounds for the transfer estimators

 We finally combine Proposition~\ref{Prop:ERM_MoM} with the high-probability fixed-tessellation bounds (Theorem \ref{Thm:fixed_tessellation_rate}) established earlier.

-\begin{thm}[High-probability risk bound for the selected transfer estimator] Assume that the class $\cH$ of admissible tessellations is finite.
+\begin{thm}[Oracle risk bound for the MoM-selected transfer estimator] Assume that the class $\cH$ of admissible tessellations is finite.
 Fix $\delta\in(0,1)$.
 Suppose that the assumptions of Theorem~\ref{Thm:fixed_tessellation_rate} hold for every $H\in\cH$.
 Assume moreover that Assumption~\ref{Ass:ESS_plugin} holds at level $\delta/(2|\cH|)$ and that $\E[\varepsilon^4]<\infty$.

 Let $\wh H_{\mathrm{MoM}}$ be defined as above with an integer $B$ satisfying

 Then, with probability at least $1-\delta$,

 for some universal constant $\frc''>0$. \end{thm}